Fatma Sultan (daughter of Ahmed III): Second marriage

 She was described as having had a large political influence on both her father, who left the ruling to her husband, and on her husband, the Grand Vizier.
 Some sources regard her as the real ruler of the later part of the Tulip era.
 She often acted as an intermediary between foreign ambassadors and her father or husband.
 A French ambassador complained that obtaining his favor was the only way to obtain an audience with the sultan and the Grand Vizier.

 Fatma favored the French and intervened several times on their behalf.
 She obtained the release of an imprisoned French consul, who in exchange gave her three diamond buttons.
 In addition, she introduced certain French customs and behaviors to the court, including fashion.
 She was said to have assisted the Marquis de Villeneuve, French ambassador to the Ottoman Empire from 1728 to 1741, in favour of an Ottoman policy benefitting to French interests during the Russo-Austrian-Turkish War (1735–1739).

 She has been referred to as the last really influent princess of the Ottoman Empire.

-The couple spent several happy and affluent years during the notorious for its splendidness and lavishness Tulip Age (Lâle Devri) which became the symbol of the reign of Sultan Ahmed III.
-The two together had two sons and two daughters.
+The couple lived for several years during Tulip Age (Lâle Devri), an era associated with the reign of Sultan Ahmed III and characterized by courtly extravagance.
+They had four children: two sons and two daughters.

 Fatma Sultan was widowed in 1730, when her husband Ibrahim Pasha, who was sixty-four years old, was killed during the Patrona Halil revolt, which led to the deposition of her father Sultan Ahmed.
 She was twenty-six years old.